 Change the input to your circuit to be from the PWM1 output (instead of D1)

-Drive a PWM square wave (1KHz, 50% duty cycle) into your circuit.
+Drive a PWM square wave (1kHz, 50% duty cycle) into your circuit.
 What do you see on the scope?
 Capture a screen shot.

 Capture the peak to peak voltages at frequencies in the data collection spreadsheet.